OkaVatti/reifetch/README.md

 - [_4.
 Rename the file_](https://github.com/OkaVatti/reifetch/blob/main/README.md#4-optional-renaming-the-file)
 - [_5.
 Add to bin_](https://github.com/OkaVatti/reifetch/blob/main/README.md#5-adding-to-your-bin)

-[****]
+____

 ## About

+Reifetch is not finished

+Reifetch is based on Neofetch

+The most current version still contains a lot of old Neofetch code and commands

-**Reifetch** is a work in progress successor to neofetch, made exclusivly for Linux, BSD, and MacOS systems.
+**Reifetch** is a work in progress successor to Neofetch, made exclusivly for Linux, BSD, and MacOS systems.
 It's mission is to be faster, lightweight, and way more user friendly.
-The goal of neofetch is to give it's users a better experience than neofetch.
-This goal is achieved by trashing all of the useless, obscure distro asciis, keeping some of the most popular options, and getting rid of all windows, ios/ipados, and old UNIX compatabilities.
+The goal of Neofetch is to give it's users a better experience than Neofetch.
+This goal is achieved by trashing out all of the useless, obscure distro asciis, keeping some of the more popular options, and getting rid of all windows, ios/ipados, and old UNIX OS compatabilities.
 As well as cleaning up the config file and making some of the options a lot easier to access.

+____

  ## How to install